illustra/huefuse/README.md

 ## Contributing

-This project is under the MIT License.
+This source code is under the MIT License.

+The music used in the game are not for download.
+If you like the music, support the artists by buying their music.

 The code is (adequately) decorated with comments, so feel free to look at and improve on the code!